Alfie Boe

-He is best known for his performances as Jean Valjean in the musical Les Misérables at the Queen's Theatre in London, the 25th Anniversary Concert, the 2014 Broadway revival and the All-Star Staged Concert.
+Boe is best known for his performances as Jean Valjean in the musical Les Misérables at the Queen's Theatre in London, the 25th Anniversary Concert, the 2014 Broadway revival, the All-Star Staged Concert, and the Arena Spectacular World Tour.
 He played the lead role in Finding Neverland on Broadway beginning 29 March 2016.
-As well, Boe shared a Tony Award with the other members of the ensemble cast of Baz Luhrmann's 2002 revival of La bohème in 2003.
+Boe shared a Tony Award with the other members of the ensemble cast of Baz Luhrmann's 2002 revival of La bohème in 2003.
 He has sold more than one million albums in the United Kingdom.

 One of his most recent performances include Together in Vegas (with Michael Ball).
 In October 2022 he announced that he would be doing a solo tour in 2023.

 Background

 Boe, the youngest in a family of nine children, was born in Blackpool, Lancashire, and brought up in nearby Fleetwood.
 He is of Irish and Norwegian descent.
 His mother and father named him after the Italian name of Pope John XXIII.
 He attended St Wulstan's and St Edmund's School and Cardinal Allen Catholic High School in Fleetwood.
 His earliest musical memories were of listening to his father's Richard Tauber records and he discovered Puccini's La bohème for the first time.

-Boe's first public performance, aged 14, was at Fleetwood's Marine Hall in a "Songs from the Shows" presentation organised by inspirational local singing teacher Lottie Dawson.
-He said that although he sang only a couple of lines he was extremely nervous.
+Boe performed in public for the first time at the age of 14 at Fleetwood's Marine Hall in a "Songs from the Shows" presentation organised by a local singing teacher Lottie Dawson.

-At the age of 17, Boe became an apprentice mechanic at the TVR factory in Bispham, Blackpool.
+Aged 17, Boe became an apprentice mechanic at the TVR factory in Bispham, Blackpool.
 He enjoyed entertaining his colleagues by singing opera arias while he polished the cars, and one day was overheard by a client with connections in the music industry who was so impressed that he suggested Boe should go to London and audition for the D'Oyly Carte Opera Company.
-His audition was a success and he gave up polishing cars to embark on a singing career.
+His audition was successful and he gave up polishing cars to embark on a singing career.
 Boe has not been able to trace the customer who suggested he go for the audition, having lost the man's business card.